The Hierarchy of Nobility: Greater vs. Lesser Houses

 A physician by training and beloved public figure, Emma now serves as Princess of Nordhaven and Duchess of Silverfjæll through her marriage to Prince Magnus Gyllenborg.
 She continues her work in pediatric healthcare and garden design, blending Windenburg’s legacy of service with Nordhaven’s natural rhythms.
 Emma is known for her grace, intelligence, and modern approach to royal life.
 Her daughter, Princess Theresia Clara “Tessa”, is named in honor of her grandmother, Baroness Clara.

-• Chevalier Phillipe DeMercier: Oversees the family’s wine trade and philanthropic ventures.
-Through his marriage to Lady Eloise DeMercier (nĂ©e Cromwell), daughter of the late Prince Leopold Cromwell of Henfordshire, Phillipe has strengthened the DeMercier family’s prominence across realms.
+- Comte Philippe de Villeneuve: Oversees the family’s vineyards, cultural patronage, and philanthropic ventures.
+Through his marriage to Lady Eloise de Villeneuve (née Cromwell), daughter of the late Prince Leopold Cromwell of Henfordshire, Philippe has strengthened the de Villeneuve family’s prominence across realms.